secretstartups/handbook/blog/release-posts/index.html.md

 ### Upgrades

-_To be added by Product Managers or Engineering Managers and merged by Engineering Managers._
+_To be added by Product Managers or Engineering Managers and merged by Engineering Managers.
+Removals should be added to the release post at least 2 cycles prior to actual release and repeated in the relaese post as appropriate till complete._

 Describe any considerations administrators should have when upgrading.
 These could be warnings about potential data loss, recommendations for maintenance beforehand, and other similar concerns.